sh-i-va/threadly/README.md

 ### About the repo

-This demonstrative website was created from scratch as a part of the Live Coding session hosted by Codecademy on April 28, Thursday.
+This demo website was created from scratch as a part of the Live Coding session hosted by Codecademy on April 28, Thursday.

 The original solution is hosted by Dan Ordille on [GitHub](https://github.com/dordille/threadly).
 This repo was forked from the same.